QuantumProgs/Quantum-memory-channel-/README.md

 "Dynamic rebuilder" is supervised learning algorithm that uses dataset in order to find effective hamiltonian that will describe dynamic of open quantum system as true hamiltonian.

+Methods "dynamic learning" was taken from my collegues and changed for quantum channel purpose (https://github.com/GrigorievDmitry/Machine-learning-of-Markovian-embedding-for-non-Markovian-quantum-dynamics)

 From the picture: